FanCheong/RIE-Singular-Value-Cleaning-of-Lagged-Covariance-Matrices/README.md

 - Scikit-Learn
 - Statsmodels

-You can install these packages using pip by creating a `requirements.txt` file with all the needed packages and then running:
+You can install these packages using pip by running:
 ```bash
 pip install -r requirements.txt
 ```